SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/mill-creek/mill-creek-redd-survey-qc-checklist.md

 -   Missing some elevation data
 -   Buckhorn Gulch To Upper Dam missing significant count data
--   Savercool Place To Black Rock and Canyon Camp to Sooner Place missing redd count data from 1997 - 2006
+-   Canyon Camp to Sooner Place missing redd count data from 1997 - 2006
+-   McCarthy Place to Savercool Place and Savercool Place to Black Rock reaches combined 1997 to 2006

 **Sampling Location:**